 Sessions on Day 2 will give us opportunity to analyze ways that Christian leaders influence the culture (opinions, beliefs, perceptions, and ways of defining reality) of those whom they lead.
 How did biblical leaders influence others?
 What is the nature of your own authority as a cultural influencer?
 What are the core values and commitments that you seek to embody in your leadership, and what sources (Scripture, tradition, reason, or experience) have commended these values to you?
+How have your views of pastoral authority been shaped by your cultural or denominational context?
 By what means do you convey your commitments to those whom you lead?
 How effective have your efforts been?